 Term life insurance is another popular type of life insurance.
 Unlike employee supplemental life insurance, you buy term as an individual life insurance policy, separate from your employer.

-Term offers level coverage for a specific duration or until a certain age.
+Term offers level coverage for a specific amount of time or until a certain age.
 If you die during that term, your beneficiaries may receive a tax-free benefit.

 Premiums for term life insurance are generally lower than other types of life insurance.
 This can help with cost-effectiveness for individuals who need to cover significant needs.
 Premiums can either be level or increase gradually every year.